- Coordinating Initiatives

 - Make the Cut: a transition program hosted by Carleton and Algonquin College designed to assist secondary students with learning disabilities or Attention Deficit Hyperactivity Disorder successfully move to college or university.

-- Enable Ottawa 2019: A one-day forum that brings together organizations active in the development of innovative solutions to accessibility.
+- Enable Ottawa 2019: A three-day forum that brings together organizations active in the development of innovative solutions to accessibility.

 - Hire a Student With a Disability: On or off-campus employers can register to find Carleton grads or students or get involved in co-op opportunities.